vincent2o1/CrX/README.md

 # CrX
-CrX is the Model derived from BrainX theory. it was similarity-finder between any information which leads to generation of novel outputs.
+CrX is a model derived from the BrainX theory.
+This theory explains how the brain may work by storing and retrieving information.
+In short, the model extracts the non-reducible (smallest truths) from the input source and finds similarity, then either predicts or generates novel outputs.